 A faith network of ministries, churches, and pastors in South Caroline county.
 Sponsors the Bountiful Harvest Center (Food Pantry & Clothing) each Thursday, 5-7 PM housed at the First Church of God in Federalsburg.
-Supports the Caroline County Heartbeat Pregnancy Help and Resource Center housed at the Park Lane Church of God, which helps young women and men struggling with an unplanned pregnancy.
 Offers special events including Community Thanksgiving Celebration, Lenten Luncheons, Good Friday Cross Walk, Easter Sunrise Celebration and The Nigh Before National Day of Prayer.
 Several members are Character Counts coaches at Elementary, Middle and High Schools.
 Promotes "The Gathering" (a free meal event) at the VFW of Federalsburg on the 2nd Wednesday of every month.
 Association meets August - May on the 2nd and 4th Tuesdays at 8 am, location varies.
 For a list of churches in the Federalsburg and outlaying area, contact Ray Parsons, Executive Secretary.

 Activities include but are not limited to music appreciation, physical fitness, wellness programs, arts and crafts, educational presentations, day trips, and special events.
 Seniors can also learn how to access the programs and services offered by Upper Shore Aging, Inc. in Caroline County.
 The Senior Center enjoys the support of many volunteers.
 Donations of cash or other gifts are used to expand Senior Center activities and programs, and are welcomed.